Shelter Island Shuttle

 Two alternate versions of the route were developed for the D and E groups, which can be used by any ride leader to lead and they were timed out for meeting up with the main group at critical event locations.
 Faster riders who show up were resigned to the fact that this ride was going to be a laid-back pace for them and a day of enjoyment without the rigors of breakneck pacelining and often bring along a slower-riding friend or significant other.

 Each version of the ride will be formally listed in the SCBC Ride Schedule.
 The purpose of this web page is to provide you with very detailed information so you can feel comfortable with the knowledge that you will know every aspect of this event before you arrive.
-Be aware that since 2020 there have been important changes.
-If you are already familiar with the ride you still need to see the new changes, along with some lingering Covid requirements.
 So let's get started.

 1.)
 In years past there was never any reservations required.
 You just showed up in New London like any other SCBC ride.
 Since the club has mandated Pre-Registration you really need to sign up in advance on the SCBC system.
-If you are a non-member visiting guest (we've had them before), E-mail me in advance and/or just find me at the dock and we'll get your contact information.
+If you are a non-member visiting guest (we've had plenty of them before), E-mail your ride leader in advance and/or just find your ride leader at the dock and we'll get your contact information.
 This actually helps in the planning for such an event like this.

 2.)
-The main ferry crossing from New London is the Cross Sound Ferry and they are strongly recommending you book in advance.
-While it's not required, they say it makes the purchasing process much easier.
-You can still purchase a ticket in the building.
+The main ferry crossing from New London is the Cross Sound Ferry and offers reservations in advance if you like.
+That information is below.
 The following are things you need to know about their policies:

 – You can book a reservation a couple hours before sail time but it's not recommended.
 Booking a day or the night before is more ideal.

 This is phone number for making an advanced reservations: 860-443-5281.
 Bookings for passengers with a bike must be done by calling.
 DO NOT use their online system since there are no provisions for booking bikes there.
 When you make your purchase, you are going to ask for a Same-Day Round Trip with a Bike.
-FYI: The cost breakdown is: $21.24 + $5.00/passenger & bike for the outgoing trip and $13.81 + $5.00/passenger & bike for the return trip.
-You want to purchase the ticket for the outgoing 9:00 am ferry from New London and the 6:00 pm ferry for the return from Orient Point.
+FYI: The cost breakdown is: $20.52 + $10.26/passenger & bike for the outgoing trip and $13.34 + $10.26/passenger & bike for the return trip.
+The total round trip should be $54.38.
+You'll want to purchase the ticket for the outgoing 9:00 am ferry from New London and the 6:00 pm ferry for the return from Orient Point.

 Once you complete that process you will receive an E-mail with your confirmation.
 Print that out and also save it on your phone.
 When you arrive in New London they will scan the boarding number and give you your boarding pass.